IRASatUC/irasatuc.github.io/projects/drone_team.markdown

 <h2 align="center">Research Goal</h2>
 <p align="justify">
-Development of a decentralized system of collaborative UAVs that can bring a load to any arbitrarily defined target pose.
+Development of a decentralized system of collaborative UAVs that can jointly bring a large load from one place to another.
 </p>

 <h2 align="center">Strategic Alignment</h2>